AccessElectronicsCompany/Access-Electronics-Phone-Credit/replit.md

     * Buds: Graphite, Silver for Samsung Buds 3 Pro; Graphite, White for Buds FE; White for all AirPods models
     * Samsung Tablets: Graphite, Beige for Ultra and S9; Mint, Lavender, Gray, Silver for S10 FE; Graphite, Silver for Tab A9
     * Watches: Titanium Gray for Samsung Ultra; Green, Silver, Graphite for Watch 7 44mm; Green, Cream, Graphite, Silver for Watch 7 40mm; Midnight, Silver, Starlight for Apple Watch SE; Midnight, Silver, Blue, Starlight for Series 10; Natural Titanium for Apple Watch Ultra
+- July 17, 2025.
+Enhanced navigation system with complete device category access
+  - Added all device categories to main navigation menu (Phones, iPads, MacBooks, Buds, Watches, Tablets)
+  - Updated both desktop and mobile navigation menus with direct access to all product categories
+  - Fixed color selection functionality across all device quote forms by properly passing device colors to quote modal
+  - Improved navigation spacing and layout to accommodate additional menu items
+  - Enhanced user experience with direct access to all device categories from header navigation

 ## User Preferences